michhar/sql-server-2017-python-tutorial/README.md

-# sql-server-2017-python-tutorial
+# SQL Server 2017 Python Tutorial

-SQL Server 2017 with Machine Learning Services using Python's `scikit-learn` and `matplotlib`
+Here you'll find examples of using `pyodbc` and `revoscalepy` to work with SQL Server.